blablacar/go-nerve/README.md

 It's useful to consider the service as stoppable when the API /disable reply.

 **Enable*** handle the way the service is going up.
-As soon as checks are ok, the service is reported with a weight of **1** and the warmup is triggered. weight is increased following a weighted fibonacci suite until reaching the **weight**.
+As soon as checks are ok, the service is reported with a current weight of **1** and the warmup is triggered. current weight is increased following a weighted fibonacci suite until reaching **weight** value.
-If **enableCheckStableCommand** is set, the command is run at each increase and if returning != 0, weight restart from 1 until reaching **weight** or **enableWarmupMaxDurationInMilli**.
+If **enableCheckStableCommand** is set, the command is run at each increase and if returning != 0, current weight restart from 1 until reaching **weight** or **enableWarmupMaxDurationInMilli**.

 ### Reporter Config